YashPimple/DevOps-90/README.md

 # DevOps-90
 ![alt text](https://camo.githubusercontent.com/ca0d537a519d9ff9c7b9508798a2e4976857415daa26055349496fa922754b3e/68747470733a2f2f692e6962622e636f2f7942724e514e6e2f6465766f70732d62616e6e65722e706e67)
--This repository is used to document my journey on learning DevOps with [Saiyam Pathak] and getting a better foundational knowledge of Devops.I started my journey on the 11th July 2022.
+-This repository is used to document my journey on learning DevOps with [Saiyam Pathak](https://youtu.be/7l_n97Mt0ko) and getting a better foundational knowledge of DevOps.I started my journey on the 11th of July 2022.

 -The reason for documenting my journey and sharing my notes is to inspire people to learn DevOps and they can also the something from it.

 -Goal
 90 Days -> 1-2 hour/day => tackle over 13 areas of DevOps to a foundational knowledge.

 => Inspired from [Michael Cade's 90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps)